rohankotanu/py3DCal/README.md

 <br>

-# For instructions on how to use this library, please visit https://rohankotanu.github.io/3DCal/
+# For instructions on how to use this package, please visit https://rohankotanu.github.io/3DCal/

 <br>